frappe/erpnext_documentation/user/manual/en/CRM/appointment.md

 ### 3.1 Autoassign

 Appointments are automatically assigned to employees as per the `Agents` list in [Appointment Booking Settings](docs/user/manual/en/CRM/appointment_booking_settings).
-The agent with the least number of `assignment for the day of the appointment and who is free in the scheduled time is assigned to the appointment.
+The agent with the least number of assignments for the day of the appointment and who is free in the scheduled time is assigned to the appointment.

 ### 3.2 Email confirmation